 Frozen - I'd recommend you freeze them shaped but unbaked.
 Baked phyllo samosas will be crispy and delicate for freezing (still doable though).
 Best consumed within 6 months.
 Place them on a parchment paper with a tray and freeze for 1 hour.
 Once frozen, put them in a ziploc bag and back in the freezer.
 Baked directly without thawing, add a few minutes more of cooking time.

 What Is Samosa?

 Delicious Indian savoury pastry that's either fried or baked.
 With varieties of spiced fillings such as potato and meat, you can basically create your own version of it.
-Samosa name is said to be traced to Middle Persian's word "sanbosag", which means pastry with triangular shape.
+Samosa's name is said to be traced to the Middle Persian word "sanbosag", which means pastry with a triangular shape.

 What Is Phyllo Dough?

-Phyllo dough is a very thin dough or sheets that's typically used in pastries such as baklava.
-Phyllo pastries gets their crispiness by layers of phyllo dough stacked together and brushed with melted butter in between the layers.
+Phyllo dough is a very thin dough or sheet that's typically used in pastries such as baklava.
+Phyllo pastries get their crispiness from layers of phyllo dough stacked together and brushed with melted butter in between the layers.

 How In Advanced Can I Make Them?

 You can cook the filling 2,3 days earlier and have it chill in the fridge.
 You can assemble and keep them frozen for up to 6 months.
 I don't recommend keeping assembled unbaked samosas in the fridge as the phyllo dough will dry out.